fluent/fluent-plugin-s3/docs/output.md

 # Configuration: Output

-With fluentd v1 and fluent-plugin-s3 v1.0.0 or later, use new buffer configuration to dynamic parameters.
+Here is a sample configuration and available parameters for fluentd v1 or later.
-See [Configuration: credentials](credentials.md) for common comprehensive parameters.
+See also [Configuration: credentials](credentials.md) for common comprehensive parameters.

     <match pattern>
       @type s3